 A garden is an exercise in "cultivating temperament."
 It takes time to find the right parts.

-In a Chinese garden you are also expected to build on what was there before you.
-Sometimes new ideas arise, and if it is well received by people, you will suddenly find it in many local gardens.
+In a Chinese garden, you are also expected to build on what was there before you.
+Sometimes new ideas arise.
+If it is well received by people, you will suddenly find it in many local gardens.
 This is not so much copying as it is improving.

-Moon Festival celebrations for one!
-Many Chinese celebrations of were held out in the garden.
+- Many Chinese celebrations were held out in the garden.
 Extended family, friends, and important people all might have been invited to be part of celebrations.
 There would be tables full of food for the guests and offerings in honor of the moon.
 Everyone would sing songs, write poems, drink wine, eat mooncakes filled with sweet lotus seed paste, and have a good time being with each other.

-Gardens were to enjoy.
+- Gardens were made to be enjoyed.
 They were planned so that no matter where you looked, there was a new view and some new delight for your eyes.

-They are for looking at the scenery, writing poetry, drinking tea, listening to the sound of the waterfall, painting, and enjoying the rain without getting wet.
-AND - my favorite, gazing at the moon, especially the full moon in September during the Mid Autumn Moon Festival.
+Gardens can be for many things, including: looking at the scenery, writing poetry, drinking tea, listening to the sound of a waterfall, painting, and enjoying the rain without getting wet.
+But they are also excellent for gazing at the moon, especially for looking at the full moon in September during the Mid Autumn Moon Festival.

-This little room at the edge of the garden was built here specifically for gazing at the autumn moon, with a clear view to the moon's position during the Moon Festival.
+This little room at the edge of the garden (shown in the picture above) was built here specifically for gazing at the autumn moon, with a clear view to the moon's position during the Moon Festival.

 Here is what Su Zhi, one of China's most famous poets, wrote while looking at the moon: